Arpanmondalz/glyphDJ/docs/technical_details.md

     ```
   - **Key Point:** That extra comma after the 26th value is crucial—each row ends with a comma.
 - **Line Endings:** Use CRLF (`\r\n`) between rows, and add one more at the very end of the whole CSV.
-- **Handling Fades:** For segments with a fade-out, calculate the brightness per frame during that period (linear ramp or whatever envelope you pick) and plug in the 0-4095 value for those spots.
 - **Overall Size:** For an audio track of T seconds, you'll have `ceil(T * 60)` rows.
 Every row needs 26 numbers followed by that trailing comma.

 ***